neuedaten/in-viewport-class/README.md

 ## Classes

-1. `in-viewport` added when the element enter the viewport, removed when the element left the viewport
+- `in-viewport` added when the element enter the viewport, removed when the element left the viewport
-2. `was-in-viewport` added when the element left the viewport
+- `was-in-viewport` added when the element left the viewport
-3. `in-viewport-once` added when the element enter the viewport first, newer removed
+- `in-viewport-once` added when the element enter the viewport first, newer removed

 ## Example

-have a look at `example.html`
+have a look at `example-plain-javascript.html` or `example.html`